xDxOxCx/PraxisFortisWorkflow/replit.md

 ## Recent Changes

-- **June 25, 2025 - Complete Brand Color Consistency Applied**:
+- **June 25, 2025 - Fresh Sleek Design Implementation**:
-  - Successfully applied royal blue, slate blue, and emerald green theme across entire application
-  - Replaced all old color class names (text-deep-navy, text-steel-gray, bg-soft-white) with CSS variables
-  - Updated all pages: home, landing, pricing, settings, subscribe, workflow-builder, and templates
+  - Completely redesigned website with modern navy blue, emerald green, and silver color theme
+  - Navy blue (hsl(220, 50%, 30%)) for primary text and headings - professional and trustworthy
+  - Emerald green (hsl(158, 60%, 50%)) for accent colors and CTAs - fresh and modern
+  - Silver (hsl(210, 10%, 55%)) for secondary text - elegant and readable
+  - Added sleek shadows and refined spacing for premium appearance
+  - Updated CSS variables and utility classes for consistent branding
-  - Applied consistent branding to all workflow components: navbar, canvas, palette, properties panel
+  - Applied new design to navbar, home page, landing page, and statistics cards
-  - Fixed TypeScript errors and resolved selectedImprovements variable issues
-  - Achieved cohesive, professional healthcare aesthetic throughout the application
+  - User confirmed the new design looks good and professional

 - **June 25, 2025 - Workflow Builder & AI Analysis Complete**:
   - Successfully implemented text-based workflow builder with step management